Justin Bieber And Ed Sheeran Are Accused Of Plagiarizing Their Latest Song

-The debut of Justin Bieber and Ed Sheeran’s hotly anticipated single “I Don’t Care” has certainly not gone to plan.
-Released on Friday morning, the song immediately sounded familiar to many fans, who were not afraid to call out the famous duo on Twitter, per The Daily Mail.
+The debut of Justin Bieber and Ed Sheeran’s hotly anticipated single called “I Don’t Care” has certainly not gone as planned.
+Released on Friday morning, the song immediately sounded familiar to many fans, many of whom were not afraid to call out the famous duo on Twitter, per The Daily Mail.

 The song was meant to be an anthem to tackle the stigma around mental health.
 However, music lovers commented that the song’s chorus was nearly identical to a 2014 song by Cheryl, then known as Cheryl Cole.
 Cheryl’s song even had the same name: “I Don’t Care.”

 Cheryl shot to fame as part of the band Girls Aloud.
-She grew her fandom after appearing as a judge on the British X Factor.
+She grew her fandom after appearing as a judge on British X Factor.
 In her personal life, she is known for her marriage to pro-soccer player Ashley Cole as well as her relationship with former One Direction star Liam Payne, with whom she shares a son.

 “Ed Sheeran is 100% gonna have another lawsuit on his hands because I Don’t Care sounds way too similar to Cheryl’s I Don’t Care,” said one Twitter user.